CONNEX-AB-Delivery-System/FTruck/README.md

 ## How to run your code on truck (when you have access to truck in Lab)

-The project includes latest dependencies and an example ready to be deployed on Delivery Truck using the `F-Truck` library from `CONNEX-AB-Delivery-System`.
+The project includes latest dependencies and an example ready to be deployed on Forklift Truck using the `F-Truck` library from `CONNEX-AB-Delivery-System`.
 The project includes some tasks to reduce the time to deploy on your robot.

 To start, change the `brickHost`, `brickUser` and `brickPassword` properties in `config.gradle`.
 Then, continue to the brick setup.